haydenbleasel/use-theme/README.md

 # useTheme

-`useTheme` is a tiny, zero-dependency hook for handling themes with system preference detection.
+`useTheme` is a tiny, zero-dependency, SSR-friendly hook for handling themes with system preference detection.
 It is designed to work with Tailwind's `darkMode: 'class'` setting by adding a `dark` or `light` class to the `html` element when the user's system preference is set.
 It also persists to `localStorage` so that the user's preference is remembered.

 ## Installation